UACS210Spring2018/PA-and-Section-Writeups/PA8-GardenGUIout-Writeup/README.md

 ```

 The number after 'delay:' is a **double** that represents the time to wait
-before each command executed.
+before each command is executed.
 In the video example (CustomPlantExample.mp4),
 this delay was set to **.5**, therefore, each command was executed after waiting a half second.

 ## Steps for completing this assignment